YWLA

 Leadership Training

-In partnership with industry professionals this life skills initiative aims to raise awareness and educate our young women in some the following areas.
+In partnership with industry professionals this life skills initiative aims to raise awareness and educate our young women in some of the following areas.

 • Proper Etiquette